amarpan/how-to-use-the-vim-text-editor/README.md

 </div>
 </div>

-This tutorial teaches how to open, edit, and save a plain text file using the Vim text editor in a command line interface (CLI).
+This tutorial describes how to open, edit, and save a plain text file using the Vim text editor in a command line interface (CLI).

 </section>